DCC-EX/CommandStation-EX/Release_Notes/Nodes/implementation-notes.md

 # Nodes implementation notes (Internal, not for user docs)

-This file describes the code implementation of the Node system.
+This file describes the code implementation of the Node system

-## Multicast basics.
+## Multicast basics

 Nodes communicate via multicast to a separate address and port from the throttle multicast.
 Throttles should NEVER see the nodes traffic and the nodes should not see throttle traffic.

 ## NodeManager.cpp